What Are Skateboard Decks Made Of? Materials & Benefits

 Bamboo

 Bamboo decks are a more recent addition to the skateboarding world.
 They are lightweight and flexible, making them a great choice for cruisers and longboards.
 Bamboo is also considered an eco-friendly option since it grows faster than trees and is more sustainable to harvest.
-Bamboo decks provide a softer, bouncy feel compared to maple.
-For this reason, some skateboarders prefer this for carving and cruising.
+Bamboo decks offer a softer, more bouncy feel compared to maple.

 Other Woods